 3. Set some ground rules from the get-go

-All in the interest of good fun, of course!
-Don’t forget that this is an exercise that should be fun.
+It’s all in the interest of good fun, of course!
+Remember that this exercise should be fun.

-You can split it up as you like: 50/50 each session, or one session in English and one session in your target language, or swap every 10 or 15 minutes.
+You can split it up as you like: 50/50 each session, one in English and one in your target language, or swap every 10 or 15 minutes.
 You can even alternate your phrases: you speak in your target language, and your partner responds in English!

 It’s up to you, but deciding all this at the beginning will help you get into a good rhythm.
 It will also help you figure out if you “click” well.